Tarequzzaman/bangladesh-geocode-update/README.md

 The location info lat & long are provided on district lavel.
 You can also contribute to find the lat, long for upazila, union etc.
 </p>

-Below I have added the usages of this json files:
+Below I have added the usages of this json files on python:

 1. Read the json files